Ousmane Dembele: Barcelona complete £135.5m deal for Dortmund forward

 Analysis

-By John Bennett, BBC World Service:
+John Bennett, BBC World Service

-Of course the transfer fee is astonishing but former team-mates and former coaches will tell you that Ousmane Dembele has the potential to be a Ballon d'Or winner.
+The transfer fee is astonishing but former team-mates and former coaches will tell you Ousmane Dembele has the potential to be a Ballon d'Or winner.

-They mention his extraordinary acceleration on the ball, they rave about how two-footed he is (his right foot is supposed to be stronger than his left but it's very close) and they talk about his extraordinary skills, touch and close control.
+They mention his extraordinary acceleration on the ball, they rave about how two-footed he is (his right foot is supposed to be stronger than his left, but it's very close) and they talk about his extraordinary skills, touch and close control.

-His former manager at Rennes, Rolland Courbis, actually claims that Dembele could have joined Barcelona last summer but turned them down.
+His former manager at Rennes, Rolland Courbis, actually claims Dembele could have joined Barcelona last summer but turned them down.
 He says they offered more money than Borussia Dortmund but the French youngster chose to go to Germany.

 His change of heart now may have a lot to do with Neymar's departure offering more guaranteed game time in a World Cup year.
 Filling the Brazilian's boots will come with a lot of pressure but Dembele has the quality to make that spot his own.